Why I Use Lightroom for Editing Wedding Images

 Lightroom now has a very effective Content-Aware Remove tool that works great for removing objects and spots in photos.
 But there is still room for improvement.
 In particular, I'd like for this tool to be able to sync to multiple images in a more useful way.

 As it stands now, if you click to remove, say, a stray flower petal on the ground in the formal group shots, if you then sync that to subsequent images in that series, that instance of removal will be placed in exactly the same spot in those synced images.
-But because you're likely not shooting with the camera locked down to a tripod, and may be either adjusting your focal length or physically moving closer or further away from the groups, the flower petal is going to be in slightly different positions in each image, so syncing that removal is not effective.
+But because you're likely not shooting with the camera locked down to a tripod, the composition is going to change a bit from image to image as the camera moves a little, and you may be either adjusting your focal length or physically moving closer or further away as each group is shot, so the flower petal is going to be in slightly different positions in each image.
+As a result, syncing removals is not going to be consistent enough to be effective.

 A Few Other Miscellaneous Capture One Features I Like